needle-mirror/com.unity.quicksearch/README.md

 # Technical details
 ## Requirements

-This version of Timeline is compatible with the following versions of the Unity Editor:
+This version of Quick Search is compatible with the following versions of the Unity Editor:

 * 2019.3 and later